Personal Documents 10 min read

 Step 3: Get MOJ-Certified Translation

 Once attested, submit the document for MOJ-certified translation.
-GDRFA specifically requires MOJ certification—not general certified translation.
-The translator's MOJ license number must appear on the translation.
+GDRFA specifically requires MOJ certification — not general certified translation.
+See our full marriage certificate translation service page for details on what we cover.
+The translator’s MOJ license number must appear on the translation.

 Send your document via WhatsApp.
 We review it, confirm attestation completeness, flag any name discrepancies, and provide a delivery timeline.
 Standard turnaround is 2-4 hours.
 Express service available for urgent applications.